NovaLogics/modular-mvi-architecture-android/README.md

 ## Conclusion

-This modular MVI architecture separates concerns across different layers of the application—from UI rendering and state management to data handling and business logic.
+This modular MVI architecture separates concerns across different layers of the application, from UI rendering and state management to data handling and business logic.
 Each module has a clear responsibility, promoting clean code, testability, and ease of maintenance.
 By adhering to this structure, developers can work on individual components without affecting others, facilitating scalability and long-term project sustainability.

 ---